Waightstill Avery: Career

 Avery enrolled at Yale in 1763.
 After two years, unhappy with the oppressive discipline of the college's unpopular president, Thomas Clapp, he and his friend Oliver Ellsworth transferred to the College of New Jersey (today's Princeton University).
 Ellsworth would go on to become a congressman, a framer of the Constitution, and a Justice of the Supreme Court; the two remained fast friends, even after Avery moved to North Carolina following graduation.

-Avery quickly became a successful attorney in the Piedmont region of the state.
-He took a leading role, along with other Princeton graduates like Joseph Alexander, Hezekiah Balch, and David Caldwell, in the unsuccessful attempt to win a Royal charter for what would have been North Carlina's first college, in 1771.
+Avery quickly became a successful attorney in the Piedmont region of the colony.
+He took a leading role, along with other Princeton graduates like Joseph Alexander, Hezekiah Balch, and David Caldwell, in the unsuccessful attempt to win a Royal charter for what would have been North Carolina's first college, in 1771.
 Queen's College, in Charlotte, was incorporated by the colonial legislature but disallowed by King George III.
 It continued for several years as a preparatory school, with a library donated by Avery.

 Avery was elected to the colonial assembly in 1772 and served as attorney-general for the Crown.
 In 1775 and 1776, Avery was elected to the North Carolina Provincial Congresses and in that capacity helped draft the first Constitution of North Carolina in 1776.
 He was the first Attorney General of North Carolina (1777–1779) and a colonel in the state's militia during the American Revolutionary War; he also served in the North Carolina General Assembly (the House of Commons in 1782, 1783, 1784, 1785, 1793, and the Senate in 1796).
 He was among the early instigators clamoring for the colony's independence from Great Britain.
+In March 1790, he was a candidate in the first election for the 4th congressional district.

 His service record in the American Revolution includes: